Etosha National Park is located in the sparsely populated Namibia and is one of the best places in Africa to visit for adventure and wildlife.

 Finally, unless you’re a professional photographer, it’s really hard to get good night-time shots, but I see that as a benefit of a night safari.
 You can put your camera down and just focus on enjoying the experience, rather than trying to get the perfect picture.

-Know Before You Go on a Night Safari in Etosha
+Know Before You Go on a Night Safari in Etosha National Park

-- My night safari was organized through Okaukuejo Rest Camp, the same place that has the incredible water holes.
+- My night safari was organized through Okaukuejo Rest Camp, the same place that has incredible water holes.

 - Book your spot in advance.
 I heard several guests trying to make a reservation for that same day, but they were already full.